8 Reasons We Can’t Live Without Magnesium

 5. Combating inflammation

 Magnesium has been shown to help fight inflammation by reducing the inflammatory marker CRP and provides several other benefits.

-High Magnesium foods such as fatty fish and dark chocolate are known to assist in reducing inflamation while a diet low in Magnesium has been linked to chronic inflmmation.
+High Magnesium foods such as fatty fish and dark chocolate are known to assist in reducing inflammation while a diet low in Magnesium has been linked to chronic inflammation.